-In order to reduce traffic congestion and provide alternative emergency access, the Port provides access to industrial areas via the canal junction bridge.
+To reduce traffic congestion and provide alternative emergency access, the Port provides access to industrial areas via the canal junction bridge.
 The bridge is operated by experienced and competent operatives with all safety measures in place to provide a steady flow of both vehicular and vessel traffic.